hmc-cs70-fall2023/Example-Arrays/README.md

 # CS 70 Array Example

 Load the code into Visual Studio, look at the comments and follow the instructions.
+(Be sure to click “Reopen in Container” when it comes up so that it uses the CS 70 docker image.)

 As a reminder, you can build and run the code by running: